-Missed Term Work Worth Less Than 20% of the Total Course Work: Instructors have the right to deny a request for an excused absence if the reason for the absence is unacceptable as noted in §23.4(3) above.
-If excusing a student's missed term work, the instructor has the discretion either to waive the term work, or require the student to make-up the term work.
-Instructors may use their discretion to request supporting documentation.
-However, the University Health Centre will not provide a Medical Statement Form.
-Students must seek an excused absence from the course instructor within two working days following the term work missed or as soon as the student is able having regard to the circumstances underlying the absence.
-If a waiver is granted, the percentage weight allotted to the term work missed is added to the percentage weight allotted to the final exam.
+The instructor has the discretion either to waive the term work, or require the student make-up the term work.
+For a waiver, the percentage weight allotted to the term work missed is added to the percentage weight allotted to the final exam.
 For the make-up of term work, the student is required to complete equivalent term work as decided by the instructor.
 If the student does not complete the missed term work as prescribed by the instructor, a raw score of zero will be assigned for the missed term work.